Blacks Beach in San Diego: 8 Things You May Not Know | La Jolla Beaches

 Other Ways

 There are also a few other ways to get there, including from Torrey Pines Beach and the Salk Institute.
-Just make sure you check a map and plant your route before you go.
+Just make sure you check a map and plan your route before you go.

 History of Access to Blacks Beach

-Back in the 60’s, surfers would take Blacks Beach road down, which was always under protection of William Black.
-Apparently, he was known to fire a shotgun loaded with rock salt at trespassers!
+Back in the ’60s, surfers would descend Blacks Beach Road, which William Black always protected.
+He was known for firing a shotgun loaded with rock salt at trespassers!

 Black's Beach La Jolla

-4. A ‘submarine canyon’ fuels the high surf
+4. A ‘submarine canyon’ fuels Blacks Beach high surf

-A submarine canyon (which is essentially a steep-sided valley cut into the seabed) funnels powerful swells into Black’s Beach, making it still one of the more popular surf spots but dangerous for inexperienced swimmers.
+A submarine canyon (essentially a steep-sided valley cut into the seabed) funnels powerful swells into Black’s Beach, rendering it one of the more popular surf spots but posing a danger to inexperienced swimmers.

 Best beach nearby: La Jolla Shores